ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 # Advanced Generics

 Most of the time you will be a consumer of generic code rather than a producer.
-It is useful to understand the introductory generic material in [C09_Generics].
+It is useful to understand the introductory generic material in [Generics](C09_Generics.md).
-Occasionally you will need the material in this chapter.
+Occasionally, you might need the more advanced concepts covered here.

 ## Variance

 In the context of generics, *variance* describes how subtyping between complex types relates to subtyping between their component types.
 In Python, all generics are invariant by default, meaning `Container[SubType]` is not a subtype of `Container[BaseType]` even if `SubType` is a subtype of `BaseType`.
 This is a common source of confusion for those coming from languages like Java or C#, but it's an important aspect of type safety.

 Python 3.12 introduced variance inference, so you do not have to specify variance.
 This is a great benefit, as people often find variance confusing.